rob121/broadlinkgo/README.md

 This will package up everything into a binary "broadlinkgo".
 I've included a few popular build types binaries in releases.

+v1 used the rice package to embed html and scripts, that has been replaced with the native embed system in go

 ## Web Interface